bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Source: ChRIS UI Design Brief.
 RedHat, 20 Nov.
 2018.

 ### Some concepts about the project in the diagram:
 - **Plugin:** A containerized set of image processing software that can be applied to image data input into the plugin in order to manipulate it.
-Plugin inclueds input and output.
+Plugin includes input and output.
 - **Pipeline:** A pipeline is a template that can be used to process data.
 - **Feed:** A feed is a specific run of a pipeline.
 - **Data:** Data is the actual data that feeds operate on / manipulate.